-If you have been injured by a defective or dangerous product, you may have an easier time recovering compensation for your injuries than those who are injured in other ways.
+If you've been injured by a defective or dangerous product, you may have an easier time recovering compensation for your injuries than those who are injured in other ways.
 This is because special rules and theories of recovery have been developed in the area of product liability law.

 Strict Liability Defined

-Ordinarily, to hold someone liable for your injuries, you must show that they were careless, that is, negligent, and that their carelessness led to the your injuries.
+Ordinarily, to hold someone liable for your injuries, you must show that they were careless.
+That is, they were negligent, and that their carelessness led to your injuries.
 With products sold to the general public, however, it would be extremely difficult and prohibitively expensive for one individual to have to show how and when a manufacturer was careless in making a particular product.

 For all these reasons, the law has developed a doctrine known as "strict liability," that allows a person injured by a defective or unexpectedly dangerous product to recover compensation from the maker or seller of the product, without showing that the manufacturer or seller was actually negligent.

-Here's how strict liability works: If you have been injured by a consumer product, you are entitled to compensation from the manufacturer or from the business that sold or rented the product directly to you.
-Strict liability operates against a non-manufacturer who sold or rented a product only if it is in the business of regularly selling or renting those particular kinds of products.
-In other words, if you bought something at a flea market stall, garage sale or thrift store that sells all kinds of things but not any one type of item on a regular basis, strict liability may not apply.
+If you've been injured by a consumer product, you're entitled to compensation from the manufacturer or business that sold or rented the product directly to you.
+Strict liability operates against a non-manufacturer who sold or rented a product only if it’s in the business of regularly selling or renting those particular kinds of products.
+In other words, if you bought something at a flea market stall, garage sale or thrift store that sells all kinds of things, but not any one type of item on a regular basis, strict liability may not apply.

 Manufacturers' and Sellers' Defense: Awareness of the Defect

-Manufacturers and sellers have a defense to claims of strict liability that may be particularly important if you have owned the product for a while.
+Manufacturers and sellers have a defense to claims of strict liability that may be particularly important if you've owned the product for a while.
 That is, you may not be able to claim strict liability if you knew about the defect but continued to use the product anyway.